leok7v/leok7v.github.io/page4.md

 of <a href="https://en.wikipedia.org/wiki/JPEG_XT" target="_blank">Dolby JPEG XT</a> HDR
 technology to mobile Android platform.

-I personally accredited and implemented major part of the JPEG HDR pipeline.
+I personally designed and implemented major part of the JPEG HDR pipeline.
 As a member of development team I collaborated with several mobile platform manufactures to deploy the pipeline on variety of development boards and end user Android devices.